kossiitkgp/KWoC-Frontend/public/faq.md

 - __Can you provide me any advice so that I can start preparing for it beforehand?__

   Play around git and GitHub.
 Create an account on GitHub, set up git on your machine and start experimenting with it.
 You can also begin by following Codecademy's git interactive tutorial.

-- __What are my chances of receiving a position in KWoC?__
-  Pretty fair !
-You need to be working for the whole month regardless of your expertise level.

 - __Is there any other similar kind of program that I might find interesting?__